 We all have an expectation that when we use a service (especially when we are paying for it) that they will be aware of our individual needs and treat us in the right way.
 We would like to assume that staff have received the necessary training and the relevant information is clearly documented within internal processes.
-We also have to trust that staff have an awareness of what a these are and how they apply to us.
+There is also the trust that staff have an awareness of what a these are and how they apply to us.
+This trust was broken when a guide dog working with deaf blind lady was put into Quarantine by British Airways at Heathrow airport.

 The expectation is only heightened when we come across companies such as British Airways, who fly to 183 destinations and serving more than 40 million customers a year.
 With a slogan of ‘To fly.
 To serve’ – service is considered to be of a top priority to this high profile brand.